growilabs/growi-org/docs/en/README.md

     description: By utilizing the search features, it is possible to easily find the desired information.
 This helps prevent personalization of tasks and creates a more collaborative working environment for the team.
   team:
     title: Leveraging individual knowledge for team growth
-    description: The knowledge,skills, and experience that individuals gain from their work are essential assets for growth of organizations and teams.
+    description: The knowledge, skills, and experience that individuals gain from their work are essential assets for growth of organizations and teams.
 By sharing, storing, and using this knowledge, organizations can develop even further.

 ---